ItsJamin/another-tts/README.md

 - Install `ffmpeg` if not in system (needs to be available on cmd with `ffmpeg`)

-- Create in the root directory a `.env`-File with the following content:
+- Create in the `env/` directory a `.env`-File with the following content:

 ```.env
 CURRENT_DATASET = "<your_dataset_name>"